top of page

 Nate has called Appalachia home in Georgia, Pennsylvania, Virginia, and North Carolina.
 He earned a Degree in Parks & Recreation Management at ASU and spent 6 years working as a property director for the Girl Scouts.
 Nate now works as a Clerk for UNC Health Caldwell.
 As a WNCSC board member, Nate works with facilities, the sculpture park and trails, and programs and events.
 His special interest to date is to provide more shade in the spacious Sculpture Park, for the comfort of visitors.
 Nate and his wife Biz are avid folk-art collectors, and enjoy creating art, gardening, and experiencing Appalachian culture by visiting towns, museums, and festivals.

-LIZA PLASTER, Board Member
+GARRETT WILLIAMS, Board Member

 THOMAS THIELEMANN, Board Member